-For more than a decade, California’s legislative and administrative policies have discouraged the application of non-combustion thermal technologies, i.e. pyrolysis and gasification, in the production of biofuels, chemicals, renewable natural gas and other biobased products from municipal solid waste (MSW) feedstocks.
+Over the past 17 years, California’s legislative and administrative policies have discouraged the use of non-combustion thermal technologies, i.e. pyrolysis and gasification, to produce low carbon fuels, chemicals, renewable natural gas and other biobased products from municipal solid waste (MSW) feedstocks.

-During this time, the Association has led four legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have driven investors and conversion technology providers away from doing business in California.
+During this time, the Association has led four unsuccessful legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have driven investors and providers of advanced recovery technologies from doing business in California.
 All of these legislative proposals would have preserved the integrity of existing recycling programs while expanding the integrated waste management toolbox to include clean technologies capable of converting landfill-bound materials to beneficial use.

-Click Here to read a January 2020 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues preventing the production of solid waste-derived biofuels, chemicals and other bioproducts in the state.
+And Click Here to read his January 2020 white paper describing in detail the issues preventing the production of solid waste-derived biofuels and other biobased products in the state.

-Theoretically, this volume of waste contains enough energy value to produce more than 1.6 billion gallons of biofuels per year.
+In 2019, California landfilled or exported for landfill an estimated 42 million tons of post-recycled municipal solid waste.
+Theoretically, this volume of waste contained enough energy value to produce more than 1.6 billion gallons of low carbon fuel.

-In announcing these statistics, Scott Smithline of CalRecycle said, ““The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
+Scott Smithline, the former Director of CalRecycle, once said, “The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
 Conversion technologies could and should be a key element in this effort, if only our state’s administration and its legislators would move to create a reasonable legislative and regulatory environment for these technologies.

 There are major initiatives evolving in Sacramento, perhaps a perfect storm of initiatives, which lead this Association to believe that the time is approaching for our governor and legislature to recognize the potential of these 21st century conversion technologies and take action.